mmc00/molina_blog/content/posts/youtube_spotify.md

 So my "motivational" mix was on youtube.
 When I jog I don't have too good of an internet connection and I spend my data on playing songs as videos because I don't have those songs on spotify.

-So I decided to move my songs between platforms using python. it's a pretty easy job!
+So I decided to move my songs between platforms using python.
+It's a pretty easy job!
 First of all, I realize that a playlist is different from a mix.
-The latter is not easy to manipulate and the preferred way to get the songs is to use web scraping. to get the songs is to use web scraping.
-I didn't want that, so thanks to a guy who shows how to convert a mix into a playlist in a mix into a playlist on [reddit](https://www.reddit.com/r/youtube/comments/b33ecs/how_can_you_save_a_youtube_mix_into_a_playlist/), you basically you just add a random song in the mix (I did it with a random song that usually appears below the mix list), and after that a button magically appears at the top:
+The latter is not easy to manipulate and the preferred way to get the songs is to use web scraping.
+I didn't want that, so thanks to a guy who shows how to convert a mix into a playlist on [reddit](https://www.reddit.com/r/youtube/comments/b33ecs/how_can_you_save_a_youtube_mix_into_a_playlist/), you just add a random song in the mix (I did it with a random song that usually appears below the mix list), and after that a button magically appears at the top:

 <br>